erupt321/ruptchat/README.md

 **Changelog**

+	__07.31.20__
+	Fixed some large bugs with how battle text was behaving in the 'All' tab.
+I had not used battle text in the 'All' tab for so long I haven't tested if I had broken it, and I guess I did a long while ago.
+Fixed some other style errors and misspells.

 	__07.30.20__
 	Fixed a bug if you tried to drag when you clicked a menu header, would trigger a movement drag in the client.
 Thanks Akaden for pointing that one out!